-New York State (NYS) Governor Andrew Cuomo has been making headlines for his leadership in managing the COVID-19 crisis and marshaling needed resources for our State’s people and healthcare providers.
-As a proud New York company, Regeneron reached out to the Governor’s office to brainstorm other ways we could potentially lend our skills and know-how during this COVID-19 crisis.
+The New York State (NYS) government has been making headlines for leadership in managing the COVID-19 crisis and marshaling needed resources for our State’s people and healthcare providers.
+As a proud New York company, Regeneron reached out to Governor Andrew Cuomo to brainstorm other ways we could potentially lend our skills and know-how during this COVID-19 crisis.

-Our CEO, Len Schleifer, connected us, and I first spoke to the Governor on a Saturday night.
-By Monday, three of my Industrial Operations & Product Supply (IOPS) folks and I were meeting with the Governor’s team in the COVID-19 war room at the New York Capitol Building.
+I first connected with Governor Cuomo’s team on a Saturday night in early March.
+By Monday, three of my Industrial Operations & Product Supply (IOPS) folks and I were meeting with them in the COVID-19 war room at the New York Capitol Building.
 We spent that first day recruiting others from our IOPS team and coming up with a number of creative ideas to help address critical supply shortages.

 VTM is a liquid used to preserve patient test samples (a swab from the nose or throat) until they can be tested, and is critical in many types of testing situations, whether swabs need to be sent to a lab or evaluated more quickly in a medical center.
 This effort was more than just finding existing supplies to donate – we put our heads together to see if we could obtain the necessary components, prepare the VTM formula requested by NYS, and leverage the specialized skill set of our employees to make VTM and dispense it into test tubes.